find-partner-btn-inner

 • However, arguably the most interesting part of Mr Justice Trower’s decision is his explanation that the claim had been brought too late, given that planning permission for the development had been granted several years earlier (in 2020), and the actual construction phase was in progress by the time that an application for the prohibitory interim injunction was made.
 It was emphasised that no attempt had been made by the claimant before commencement of the works to resolve the issue with the developer.
 This clearly emphasises the need for adjoining owners to act swiftly if they consider that their rights to light are to be infringed by a proposed development scheme.

-Ultimately, this case emphasises that a court will consider whether monetary damages will be an appropriate remedy as part of any application seeking a prohibitory interim injunction to prevent development.
-A key takeaway is that adjoining owners who consider that a proposed development infringes their rights to light will need to act swiftly and prior to any construction phase to stand the best chance to obtain an injunction and to retain rights to light.
+Ultimately, this case emphasises that where an adjoining property is let to occupation tenants who have not raised a complaint, a court will be more likely to consider that monetary damages will be an appropriate remedy than an injunction.
+A key takeaway is that adjoining owners who consider that their rights to light are being infringed by a proposed development will need to act swiftly and prior to any construction phase to stand the best chance to obtain an injunction and to retain rights to light.

 Featured Insights